Bruno Bischofberger

-Bruno Bischofberger (born 1940) is a Swiss art dealer and collector.
+Bruno Franz Bischofberger (1 January 1940 – 9 May 2026) was a Swiss art dealer and collector.

-Life
+Background

-Bischofberger was born in 1940 in Zürich.
-He studied art history, archaeology and ethnography (folk art) at the University of Zurich, with further studies at the universities of Bonn and Munich.
-Bischofberger has three daughters and a son and lives near Zurich with his wife, Christina, known as Yoyo, in a house designed by Ettore Sottsass overlooking Lake Zurich.
+Bruno Bischofberger was born in Zürich, Switzerland, in 1940.
+He studied art history, archaeology, and ethnography (folk art) at the University of Zurich, with further studies at the universities of Bonn and Munich.
+Bischofberger had three daughters and a son and lived near Zurich with his wife, Christina, known as Yoyo, in a house designed by Ettore Sottsass overlooking Lake Zurich.
+Bischofberger died in Zürich on 9 May 2026, at the age of 86.